Concepts

 What is Amazon Customer Lifetime Value?

-Amazon Customer Lifetime Value (CLTV) is the total revenue generated by an Amazon business from an individual customer throughout their lifetime.
+Amazon Customer Lifetime Value (CLV) is the total revenue generated by an Amazon business from an individual customer throughout their lifetime.
 It is a key performance metric that provides insights into customer retention and helps you make informed decisions.

 What is the CAC of Amazon?

 CAC or Customer Acquisition Cost is a metric that calculates the total cost incurred in acquiring a customer, including Amazon platform or agency fees.
-With the CAC and CLTV ratio, Amazon brands can measure profitability and make strategic decisions.
+With the CAC and CLV ratio, Amazon brands can measure profitability and make strategic decisions.

 What is a good CLV?